shwars/gitdata/README.md

 # gitdata

-Small datasets for AI Course
+Different small datasets used in MAILabs AI Courses